 Earlier this year I purchased a 42-inch plasma with an HD tuner.
 With this I was able to receive HD broadcasts for stations available on the "basic extended" tier from my cable provider.
 When my cable provider recently re-priced their services and offered a "digital starter" plan for the same monthly rate as my current service, I switched to their digital offer because certain programs that previously were available on my current tier were moved to the low-end digital tier.

 Since the digital converter was installed for my new digital starter service, I no longer am able to receive the HD broadcasts from stations that are available on the digital starter tier.
 When I asked the cable provider about this, they said I would need an HD converter to receive those broadcasts rather than "free" digital converter they provided with my new service.
 Of course, the cable provider gladly will replace my free digital converter for an HD converter... for an additional $6.50 monthly rental fee.

-My question is: Can HD converters be purchased at retail stores that are compatible with and can be used instead of renting the HD converters the cable company wants to provide?
+My question is: Can HD converters or tuners be purchased at retail stores that are compatible with and can be used instead of renting the HD converters the cable company wants to provide?
 If so, what recommendations, and pros and cons, can you make for the case to purchase a non-cable company specific HD converter versus renting the cable company specific HD converter?

 Thanks for your advice!

 I assume you have already tried plugging your TV into the raw cable feed to see what channels you can still receive, yes?
-You may stll be able to get some of your cable channels in HD, including the local networks, though the channel numbers may not match up with what you see on the cable box, and certain channels that you are entitled to in your package may be scrambled or otherwise unavailable.
+You may still be able to get some of your cable channels in HD, including the local networks, though the channel numbers may not match up with what you see on the cable box, and certain channels that you are entitled to in your package may be scrambled or otherwise unavailable.

 Anyway, I hope this helps.